-"Explain clearly how, where, when and by whom collation, maintenance, use and deletion of the data would take place securely and cost-effectively (these steps form what is referred to as 'Electricity Consumption Data life cycle' in the ENA's Generic Privacy Framework)."

-- 5.1 Consumption Data will be obtained and stored where Licence Condition exceptions have been satisfied.
+- "Explain clearly how, where, when and by whom collation, maintenance, use and deletion of the data would take place securely and cost-effectively (these steps form what is referred to as 'Electricity Consumption Data life cycle' in the ENA's Generic Privacy Framework)." - 5.1 Consumption Data will be obtained and stored where Licence Condition exceptions have been satisfied.
 For individual requests, and trials, data will only be collected following explicit consent from the customer being received. - 5.2 In addition HH meter reading data will be obtained on a monthly basis.
-This will be used to generate: - (a) A total monthly consumption figure for each Meter and; - (b) Half Hourly consumption profile per Feeder or Section of LV Feeder and Substation (Consumption Data) - 5.3 As such Aggregated Consumption Data will be held in the following format: (a) By Customer Monthly consumption total (b) By Feeder or Section of LV Feeder and Substation Aggregated monthly consumption profile - 5.4 For each of these formats data will be de-identified so that a coded reference or pseudonym is attached to a record, which allows the data to be associated with a particular part of the electricity network but without individuals being identified through more obvious means such as MPANs, names and addresses. - 5.5 Unanonymised customer specific HH Consumption Data will not be held on a database, or stored in a file, but will be totalled and aggregated as soon as reasonably practicable after receipt in a timely and secure manner.
-Following the completion of the totalling and aggregation processes the unanonymised HH Consumption Data will cease to exist as it has never been saved onto WPD's systems Within a reasonable time, typically 1-2 days following receipt, the anonymised meter readings will be aggregated for all readings for a group.
-Following aggregation the anonymised meter readings data will be deleted. - 5.6 Monthly meter totals can be combined to provide monthly consumption totals for Feeders and Substations. - 5.7 Monthly Meter totals, Feeder Profile data and customer HH data meeting the three licence condition exceptions will be retained in secure databases. - 5.8 Access to stored data will only be granted to authorised staff via defined WPD functions that enforce agreed privacy rules. - 5.9 Full audit trail information will be retained to prove adherence to the privacy rules. - 5.10 Data will be retained for a period of 5 years at feeder level to enable strategic planning of the HV networks. - 5.11 The table in Appendix 4 of this Data Privacy Plan summarises how, where, when and WPD will collate, maintain, use and delete Consumption Data securely and cost-effectively and who will be responsible for these activities.
+This will be used to generate: - (a) A total monthly consumption figure for each Meter and; - (b) Half Hourly consumption profile per LV Feeder, Section of LV Feeder, distribution substation or other aggregated group (of at least three) (Consumption Data) - 5.3 As such Aggregated Consumption Data will be held in the following format: - (a) By Customer Monthly consumption total - (b) By LV Feeder, Section of LV Feeder, distribution substation or other aggregated group (of at least three) Aggregated monthly consumption profile - For each of these formats data will be de-identified so that a coded reference or pseudonym is attached to a record, which allows the data to be associated with a particular part of the electricity network but without individuals being identified through more obvious means such as MPANs, names and addresses. - Unanonymised customer specific HH Consumption Data will not be held on a database, or stored in a file, but will be totalled and aggregated as soon as reasonably practicable after receipt in a timely and secure manner.
+Following the completion of the totalling and aggregation processes the unanonymised HH Consumption Data will cease to exist as it has never been saved onto NGED's systems.
+Within a reasonable time, following receipt, the anonymised meter readings will be aggregated for all readings for a group.
+Following aggregation the anonymised meter readings data will be deleted. - 5.6 Monthly meter totals can be combined to provide monthly consumption totals for LV Feeder, Section of LV Feeder, distribution substation or other aggregated group (of at least three). - 5.7 Monthly meter totals, LV Feeder, Section of LV Feeder, distribution substation or other aggregated group (of at least three) and customer HH data meeting the three licence condition exceptions will be retained in secure databases. - 5.8 Access to stored data will only be granted to authorised staff via defined NGED functions that enforce agreed privacy rules. - 5.9 Full audit trail information will be retained to prove adherence to the privacy rules. - 5.10 Data will be retained for a period of five years at feeder level to enable strategic planning of the HV networks. - 5.11 The table in Appendix 4 of this Data Privacy Plan summarises how, where, when and NGED will collate, maintain, use and delete Consumption Data securely and cost-effectively and who will be responsible for these activities.